10 Reasons Why Entrepreneurship Will Make You Feel Alone

 1. Entrepreneurship Means Breaking The Mold

 We seek the validation of our peers to gauge if what we’re doing is right.

-This is a hard step to take.
-You have to have faith in your convictions, your product or service, even when society (and maybe even family and friends) is telling you differently.
+You must have faith in your convictions, product, or service, even when society (and maybe even family and friends) tells you differently.

 When you feel like you’re the only one invested in your idea, it’s easy for self-doubt and loneliness to creep in.